KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 source files.
 The `*_TARGET` group of flags are special flags used when CMake and Clang are used together.
 This is a way to tell `clang`, that we are cross compiling.

 Cool!
 We have a basic toolchain file.
-Now if you try to compile a basic C source file using `add_executable()` command, it, obviously, will not work.
-You'll get bunch of errors:
+Now, if you try to compile a basic C source file using `add_executable()` command, it, obviously, will not work.
+You'll get a bunch of errors:

 > ld.lld: error: unable to find library -lc
 > ld.lld: error: unable to find library -lm